A fully conservative and shift-invariant formulation for Galerkin discretizations of incompressible variable density flow: Numerical validation.

 The main difficulty with this benchmark is that velocity is non-smooth at $r = 0.2 $ and $r = 0.4$, which will make $\DIV \bu \neq 0$ even when $h \rightarrow 0$.
 This means that the problem will test if the numerical scheme can conserve the properties considered in this work even when the divergence-free condition is severely violated.
 To be able to run the simulations longer without code crashes due to positivity issues, the density profile was chosen to be smooth.
 It is important to emphasize that a stabilized scheme for the incompressible variable density Euler equations would be able to solve this problem without numerical instabilities.
 Since the purpose of this test is to verify Table \ref{table:emac_mom} numerically, no stabilization is used.
 We use a coarse mesh (4705 $\polP_3$ and 2113 $\polP_2$ nodes).
 The time step is computed using CFL = 0.5 and the initial time step is used throughout the whole simulation. \commentA{Periodic boundary conditions are enforced.
 The periodic boundary mapping is done via built-in functions in FEniCS \citep{fenics2015}.}

 The results are presented in Figure \ref{fig:gresho} and show that the \commentA{proved} properties agree with the numerical results.
 The minimum of $\rho$ is computed node-wise and the $L^2$-errors are not normalized.
-More specifically, we observe that kinetic energy, momentum and angular momentum are conserved for all EMAC formulations.
-There are some small violations of this \commentA{due to cancellation errors, momentum errors from the modified Crank-Nicolson method} and when density is close to the vacuum stage. \commentA{Overall the errors are similar to what has been obtained by other researchers for the constant density Gresho problem, \eg \citep[Sec 4.1]{Charnyi2017} and \citep[Sec 6.2]{Ingimarson2023}.} In Figure \ref{fig:gresho}, by `\textit{Squared density*}' we refer to the modified energy of the advection equation given by $ \int_\Omega \rho^2\ud \bx - \frac{1}{ | \Omega | } \l( \int_\Omega \rho \ud\bx \r)^2 $.
+More specifically, we observe that kinetic energy, momentum and angular momentum are conserved for all EMAC formulations. \commentC{There are small violations of momentum and angular momentum conservation.
+This is due to cancellation errors and because $\alpha_{\uu} = 1$.
+We note that the errors} are similar to what has been obtained by other researchers for the constant density Gresho problem, \eg \citep[Sec 4.1]{Charnyi2017} and \citep[Sec 6.2]{Ingimarson2023}.
+In Figure \ref{fig:gresho}, by `\textit{Squared density*}' we refer to the modified energy of the advection equation given by $ \int_\Omega \rho^2\ud \bx - \frac{1}{ | \Omega | } \l( \int_\Omega \rho \ud\bx \r)^2 $.

 One important observation is that the shift-invariant property plays a big role, where the shift-invariant formulations are the most robust.
 For instance, compare SI-MEMAC and SI-EDMAC to MEMAC and EDMAC.
 The SI-EDMAC and SI-MEDMAC formulations are the most robust and the only formulations that avoided code crash.
 The SI-MEDMAC formulation is the most accurate for density even though it used fewer degrees of freedom, \ie 2113 $\polP_2$ nodes compared to 4705 $\polP_3$ nodes.